VIRGINIA

 While there are revenue cutters that are similar in appearance to this vessel, no exact match between a historical vessel and this model has been made.
 After the revolutionary war the newly formed United States Federal government commissioned ten revenue cutters to enforce tax laws that provided income to the US Treasure Department.
 Among the first ten revenue cutters there was a schooner Virginia that served in the predecessor to the United States Coast Guard.
 While the model probably is probably not this particular vessel, the service for this Virginia is typical for the type of vessel represented by this model and is therefore provided here for illustrative purposes.
 George Washington appointed as her first commander a veteran of the American Revolution who was wounded twice, Richard Taylor.
 During the 1793 outbreak of yellow fever, Virginia prevented vessels from Philadelphia, the Grenadines, and Tobago from entering the Chesapeake Bay.
 She also served to prevent the arming of British or French privateers in American ports in 1794 under the order of George Washington.
 One incident involved the attempted capture of the French privateer Unicorn.
 The master of Virginia, Taylor, resigned because his war wounds made continuing his work too difficult and passed on his duties to the first mate.

-This model was built in XXXX by Henry Schaefer from an Artesina Latina kit.
+This model was built in 2007 by Henry Schaefer from an Artesina Latina kit to a scale of 1:41.
 While this kit is excellently presented with beautiful full scale and color drawings, and detailed instructions, the actual design of the model is somewhat questionable.
 Mr. Schaefer chose to leave most of the vessel bright finished, while in real life the vessel probably would have been painted on the topsides and tarred up to the deck strake.
-Some of the rigging details such as the jig and foresail sheet angles are not realistic and it appears the vessel has a less than realistic depth and a rudder that is quite small.
+Some of the rigging details such as the jib and foresail sheet angles are not realistic and it appears the vessel has a less than realistic depth and a rudder that is quite small.
 As such, while it is quite a pretty model, it is probably one of the less technically realistic models in the collection.

 Copyright © Navesink Maritime Heritage Association